Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

     7. Wait for the Keycloak pods to restart before moving on to the next step.

-       Once the `cray-keycloak-[123]` pods have restarted, proceed to the next step.
+       Once the `cray-keycloak-[012]` pods have restarted, proceed to the next step.

        ```bash
        ncn-m001# kubectl get po -n services | grep cray-keycloak
        ```

-6. Re-apply the cray-keycloak-users-localize Helm chart with the updated customizations.yaml file.
+8. Re-apply the cray-keycloak-users-localize Helm chart with the updated customizations.yaml file.

     1. Determine the cray-keycloak-users-localize chart version that is currently deployed.

         ```bash
-        ncn-m001# helm ls -A -a | grep cray-keycloak-users-localize
+        ncn-m001# helm ls -A -a | grep cray-keycloak-users-localize | awk '{print $(NF-1)}'
+        cray-keycloak-users-localize-1.5.6
         ```

     2. Create a manifest file that will be used to reapply the same chart version.